skip to content

 When you register for a module on Meteor, you will automatically be added to the course's Moodle site.
 This happens overnight, so you should not expect immediate access.
 De-registering on Meteor (eg if you change modules) will unsubscribe you on Moodle.

-If you wish to attend modules other than the two that you have registered for, you may do so; this is known as auditing.
+If you wish to attend modules other than the one that you have registered for, you may do so; this is known as auditing.
 If you need access to a Moodle site for a module that you are auditing, you can self-enrol as a student observer on the site using the Moodle self-enrolment key available on the Teaching Office website.

-Changing your choices
+Changing your choice

 Assessment of taught modules